Jamalianpour/time_planner/README.md

     // day: Index of header, hour: Task will be begin at this hour
     // minutes: Task will be begin at this minutes
     dateTime: TimePlannerDateTime(day: 0, hour: 14, minutes: 30),
-    // duration of task
+    // Minutes duration of task
-    minutes: 90,
+    minutesDuration: 90,
+    // Days duration of task (use for multi days task)
+    daysDuration: 1,
     onTap: () {},
     child: Text(
       'this is a task',